 1. Set Clear Expectations

 Make sure your candidate understands the potential timeframe of the evaluation process so they don’t feel strung along.
 Whether they’re anticipating a quick decision or an offer with a dramatic salary hike, your role is to keep expectations in check.
-When you’re honest, respectful, and upfront about the process, you’ll ensure your candidate walks away from the interaction with a positive impression of you and your client’s brand.
+When you’re honest, respectful and upfront about the process, you’ll ensure your candidate walks away from the interaction with a positive impression of you and your client’s brand.

 2. Consider Their Perspective

 The best recruiters are highly empathetic.
 The best recruiters are not pure salespeople.
-In fact, the more of a sales-centric mindset you adopt when dealing with candidates, the worse results you’ll generate, so don’t prioritize time-to-fill, fill rate, or bill rate over another human being’s future career.
+In fact, the more of a sales-centric mindset you adopt when dealing with candidates, the worse results you’ll generate, so don’t prioritise time-to-fill, fill rate or bill rate over another human being’s future career.
 If you’re trying to convince a candidate to move across the country so you can fill an overdue open request, make sure this person is really comfortable with the change.
 To do otherwise is to risk the person backing out at the last second, leaving you and your client in the lurch, or accepting the job and being miserable.
 Neither scenario is good for your personal recruiting brand.

 3. Get Personal

-Personalized “thank you” notes or gifts show you care about candidates as human beings.
+Personalised thank-you notes or gifts show you care about candidates as human beings.
 When you successfully place a candidate in a role, send a good-luck gift such as a pen or picture frame for their new desk, or at the very least a handwritten note expressing your best wishes.
 Even automated but tailored responses sent through your applicant tracking system or CRM software require almost no effort on your part and acknowledge that the person on the receiving end has feelings and worth.

 4. Be Responsive but Discreet